-For young professionals and families, moving to Houston is a no-brainer.
+For many people, moving to Houston is a no-brainer.
 The area’s low cost of living, job growth, affordability and amenities present limited barriers to entry and provide a place to call home for the long haul.

 We did a little research into why the Houston market is performing so well and where it might be headed.
 Here’s what we found.